-Tree Health Week kicks off with a focus on trees and fungi.
-Lynne Boddy discusses the complex relationships between fungi and trees, followed by Chris Wright and David Humphries, who'll be delivering a presentation related to their upcoming publication 'Fungi on Trees: A photographic reference.'
+Tree Health Week kicked off with a focus on trees and fungi.
+Lynne Boddy discussed the complex relationships between fungi and trees, followed by Chris Wright and David Humphries, who delivered a presentation related to their upcoming publication 'Fungi on Trees: A photographic reference.'

 The interactive panel discussion show featuring industry experts giving their views on some of the big topics affecting arboriculture and giving you the chance to have your questions answered live!

 Monday 4th May 2020 – with Nicola Spence, Tony Kirkham MBE and Jeremy Barrell.

 As a member you can access the whole of season one by simply logging in to the members area, to become a member of the Arboricultural Association and recieve hours of online CPD at you fingertips visit our membership page.

 As a member you can access over 35 hours of CPD by simply logging in to the members area, to become a member of the Arboricultural Association and recieve hours of online CPD at you fingertips visit our membership page.

 In this series our Technical Director, John Parker, introduces some of his favourite presentations from the Arboricultural Association Conference video archives.

 Fascinating series of interviews with experts from a range of fields.